KILTprotocol/nextjs-sporran-credential-login/README.md

 VERIFIER_DID_URI='Enter your DID URI'
 ```

+#### Blockchain address

+Before you call any SDK functionality, you need to initialize the crypto libraries and configure the SDK.
+For the project, we'll be using Peregrine Testnet.
+This is done by calling await Kilt.init({ address }) where address is the address of the full node you want to connect to.
+For the project, use `wss://peregrine.kilt.io/parachain-public-ws`.
+Add the address to your `.env` file as `WSS_ADDRESS`.

+#### JSON Web token

 Covering the JSON web token, known as JWT, management and creation is out of the scope of the project.

 #### Verifier Setup